SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

 # Project Overview

 ## Issues in Education
 First, I’d like to talk about some issues in education today.
 According to data gathered by the [UNESCO Institute](http://uis.unesco.org/), in 2018, 260 million children weren’t attending school.
-Of the children that we’re attending school, more than half of young students around the globe did not meet minimum reading and math standards.
-This is in part due to the fact that many students don’t have access to personalized learning.
+Of the children that were attending school, more than half of young students around the globe did not meet minimum reading and math standards.
+This is in part due to the fact that many students do not have access to personalized learning.

 Education was already in a tough place before COVID forced many schools to shutdown and switch to remote learning.
 I created this map in Tableau with data from [UNESCO Institute](http://uis.unesco.org/).